-1. What is the University of Canberra Research Repository?
+1. What is the University of Canberra Research Portal?

-The University of Canberra Research Repository is an open access digital repository, currently containing research output of University of Canberra staff and postgraduate students from 2002-2008.
-Further research outputs will be added to the Repository.
+The University of Canberra Research Portal is an open access digital repository hosted by the university containing research outputs of University of Canberra staff and postgraduate students.
+It is the public face of the university's research management and reporting system, PURE

-The purpose of the Repository is to preserve and make accessible the research output of the University to local, national and international communities.
-This will maximise impact for individual researchers and highlight the overall research profile of the University.
+The purpose of the Portal is to preserve and make accessible the research output of the University to local, national and international communities; this will maximise impact for individual researchers and highlight the overall research profile of the University.

-The Repository will include bibliographic details (metadata) such as author, title, publication date, abstract and keywords about material included and, where copyright permissions allow, fulltext of items will also be available of material that can be digitised for viewing and download.
+The Portal includes bibliographic details (metadata) such as author(s), title, publication date, abstract and keywords about material included and, where copyright permissions allow, full text of items is also available of material that can be digitised for viewing and download.

-The University of Canberra Research Repository is an open access repository, publicly available and searchable via the Internet.
+The University of Canberra Research Portal is an open access repository, publicly available and searchable via the Internet.

-3. Who can deposit research in University of Canberra's Research Repository?
+3. Who can deposit research in University of Canberra's Research Portal?

-At least one author of the research must be affiliated with the University of Canberra as staff, student or affiliate at time of publication.
+- For the Research Collection at least one author of the work must be affiliated with the University of Canberra as staff or affiliate at time of publication.

 4. What can be included in University of Canberra Research Repository?

-6. What are the benefits of including research in the University of Canberra Research Repository?
+5. What are the benefits of including research in the University of Canberra Research Portal?

 - Increased exposure of your research by making it accessible and searchable worldwide via the Internet

-- Research outputs will be indexed by search engines - Research deposited in the University of Canberra Research Repository will be harvested by search engines such as Google Scholar, OAIster (a worldwide catalogue of digital resources) and Australian Research Online, resulting in high rankings of your research in search engine results
+- Research outputs will be indexed by search engines - Research displayed via the University of Canberra Research Portal will be harvested by search engines such as Google, Google Scholar, OAIster (a worldwide catalogue of digital resources) and Trove (National Library Catalogue), CORE etc. resulting in high rankings of your research in search engine results

-- A centralised repository of research - The University of Canberra Research Repository will provide you with central, searchable storage of your research.
-This will enable you to easily keep track of your fulltext research, assist you in keeping your resume updated, and provide easy access to your fulltext research portfolio for colleagues and students
+- A centralised repository of research - The University of Canberra Research Portal will provide you with central, searchable storage of your research

-- Research collaboration - The University of Canberra Research Repository facilitates collaboration and research linkages with other researchers in the field
+- Research collaboration - The University of Canberra Research Portal facilitates collaboration and research linkages with other researchers in the field

-- Research preservation and access - The University of Canberra Research Repository will provide long-term secure access to, and preservation of, your research
+- Research storage and access - The University of Canberra Research Portal provides long-term secure access to your research

 For the University:

-- Highlighted research profile - The Research Repository will highlight the research profile of the University by providing a consolidated centralised showcase of the university's research output
+- Highlighted research profile - The Research Portal highlights the research profile of the University by providing a consolidated centralised showcase of the university's research output

-- Research reporting - The Research Repository will support University requirements for DIISR reporting and the Excellence in Research for Australia submission
+- Research reporting - The Research Portal supports research reporting by meeting the full text requirements for our Excellence in Research for Australia (ERA) submission

 7. What happens about copyright?

-The vast majority of journal publishers now allow authors to archive an “accepted manuscript" version of their articles in an institutional repository.
+The vast majority of journal publishers now allow authors to archive the "author's accepted manuscript" version of their articles in an institutional repository.